samoylenkodmitry/shrtlin/README.md

 # shrtlin - A Kotlin Multiplatform URL Shortener
+`shrtlin` is a feature-rich, open-source URL shortening service built with Kotlin Multiplatform.

-shrtlin - is an all-in-one self-hosted open-source URL shortener It provides a seamless experience across Android, iOS, Web, and Desktop, powered by a Ktor backend and PostgreSQL database.
+It provides a seamless experience across Android, iOS, Web, and Desktop, powered by a Ktor backend and PostgreSQL database.

 ## About